 Additionally, sugar is a natural source of glycolic acid, an alpha hydroxyl acid.
 Glycolic acid is a natural chemical exfoliant, which removes the top layer of skin.
 It is especially effective at treating sun damaged and more mature skin, and can also help eliminate acne by keeping pores clear.
 It has been shown to stimulate collagen and elastin production, helping skin look bright, supple, and healthy.

 With all of this being said, we do not advise rubbing packets of granulated sugar on your face.
-To maximize the exfoliating benefits of this natural ingredient, we featured it in two unique scrubs: our Foaming Sugar Scrub, and our Creamy Sugar Scrub.
-Each one is flexible and can be customized to the body or the face, targeting a brand’s specific marketing story.
+To maximize the exfoliating benefits of this natural ingredient, we featured it in our own unique scrubs: our Foaming Sugar Scrub.
+It is flexible and can be customized to the body or the face, targeting a brand’s specific marketing story.

-In formulating these two innovative products, we wanted to tackle a common packaging problem that we observed in the marketplace: most sugar scrubs are packaged in jars.
+In formulating this innovative product, we wanted to tackle a common packaging problem that we observed in the marketplace: most sugar scrubs are packaged in jars.
 Jars are prone to leakage in transit, difficult to manage in the shower, and become breeding grounds for bacteria when repeatedly opened and exposed to moisture and mold.
 We prioritize stability and cleanliness in our product development process, so we focused on formulas that could be conveniently and hygienically packaged in tubes.

 Foaming Sugar Scrub